Xilinx-CNS/kubernetes-onload/README.md

-# Onload Operator and Onload Device Plugin for Kubernetes and OpenShift
+# KubernetesOnload™

-Use Onload to accelerate your workloads in Kubernetes and OpenShift clusters.
+Use k8sOnload™ to accelerate your workloads in Kubernetes and OpenShift clusters.

 ## Installation requirements